 Last stop on our journey!
 We set off again on the GR, and we quickly overlook the ponds of the camporels, spread out at the foot of the Puig des Camporells which dominates the whole.
 The highest point of this stage is the Pic de Mortiers, which probably offers us the best view of these 5 days!

-To the north the Eastern Pyrenees, to the west all our Ariège summits of love 😊 An immense feeling of pride overwhelms me when I see the beauty of these Ariège mountains!
-"How beautiful it is with us".
+To the north the Eastern Pyrenees, to the west all our Ariège peaks of love ♥️ An immense feeling of pride invades me when I see the beauty of these Ariège mountains!
+“How beautiful it is with us”.

 All along the ridge between the Pic de Mortiers and Puig de Terrers, the peaks are watching us, and it is reciprocal, we do not take our eyes off them.
 The chamois are walking on our right, as if we weren't there.
 We redouble our discretion so as not to disturb them.
 The spectacle that nature offers us is sublime.

 We start the descent from the Coll, and there, I start to find the time long… We can clearly see the zigzag lines taking shape in the valley, and we already know that this descent will wear out our knees haha.

 It took us 6:30 to go down to the Parking du Fanguil, for my part exhausted.
 I dream of a good hot shower and a long night's sleep!